chenosaurus/poker-evaluator/readme.md

 Hands can be evaluated by comparing the handType then the handRank to determine the better hand.

+This can evaluate about 22MM hands per second on a quad-core 2.7GHz Macbook Pro.
+Run the speedtest.js file under /test to try it.

 ##to install:

 npm install poker-evaluator